OpenSDN-io/tf-dev-env/README.md

 ### 4. Building artifacts

-#### RPM packages
+#### compile packages

-- `make list` - lists all available RPM targets
-- `make rpm` - builds all RPMs
+- `make compile` - builds all binaries/libs/data files and put them into predefined dir tree to be able to use in container step
-- `make rpm-<pkg_name>` - builds single RPM for <pkg_name>

 #### Before containers build

-- `make create-repo` - creates repository with built RPMs
-- `make update-repo` - updates repository with built RPMs (in case when some RPM-s were rebuilt)
-- `make setup-httpd` - configures httpd for building images (can be run once after RPM's repository creation)
+- `make setup-httpd` - configures httpd for built pip packages

 #### Container images

 - `make list-containers` - lists all container targets
-- `make containers` - builds all containers' images, requires RPM packages in ~/contrail/RPMS and configured httpd
+- `make containers` - builds all containers' images
 - `make container-<container_name>` - builds single container as a target, with all docker dependencies

 #### Deployers